wojkos9/graph_coloring/README.md

 Options:\
 -T do Tabu Search\
 -G do greedy coloring\
--r file file to store the results in\
 -g generate graph dot files\
 -v verbose\
 -o store the graph in file\